Powerlearnproject/se-day1-assignment-neyole/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is a branch of computer science that deals in developing testing and maintaining software
+Software engineering is a branch of computer science that deals in developing testing and maintaining software.

 Reliability: it ensures that software functions as intended without bias particularly in critical applications.

 Security: it involves implementing protective practices such authorization, encryption and authentication to safeguard user information.

 Scalability and Flexibility: it ensures that the system can handle an increased load without affecting performance.

 Efficiency: it helps to optimize developer workflow while maintaining high quality standards.

 Identify and describe at least three key milestones in the evolution of software engineering.

+Mastering Complexity: it focuses on managing the increasing complexity of software systems.
+Techniques like modular programming, object oriented design and obstraction were introduced to break down large systems in manageable components.

+Mastering Process: Emphasis was placed on formalizing the software development process.
+Methodologies like the Waterfall model, Agile and DevOpswere developed to ensure structured, efficient and iterative workflows.

+Mastering Machine: This milestone highlights advancements in hardware and software integration.
+It includes optimizing software to leverage evolving hardware capabilities such as multi-core processors and distributed systems for better performance and scalability.

 List and briefly explain the phases of the Software Development Life Cycle.